HedgesH/Flames/README.md

 * The bottom of the window is programmed as a permanent white layer

-* There is a decay constant with which the flame in each pixel has a chance of disappearing eacn flame
+* There is a decay constant with which the flame in each pixel has a chance of disappearing each flame

 * There is also a sideways propagation constant such that a pixel jumps to the left randomly